DiamondTeamOfficial/DiamondALgo-AlgorithmicTradingBot/README.md

 Diamond is a reliable and secure trading robot that has been backtested for over 10 years and has consistently delivered profitable performance across all markets (Crypto, Stocks, Forex) .

-Diamond gives you scalping and spot signals for cryptocurrencies

 Multi-Timeframe Analysis ✅